 What journaling does that coaching can't

-Journaling is honest in a way that facilitated conversations aren't.
-When you write privately with no audience, you're less likely to construct a flattering narrative.
+When you write privately with no audience, you're more honest.
+Not because coaching conversations are dishonest, but because private writing doesn't have the subtle performance that comes with another person in the room.
 You write what actually happened, including the parts that don't reflect well on you.

-It's also continuous.
-A coaching session happens once a month; the situations that need reflection happen every day.
-Journaling captures the detail of what happened while it's still fresh, before memory edits it and before you've decided what it means.
+Journaling is also continuous.
+A coaching session happens once a month.
+The situations that need reflection happen every day.
+By the time you sit down with your coach, you've already lost most of the detail.
+Journaling captures it while it's fresh, before memory edits it and before you've decided what it means.

-The third difference is scale.
-After six months of daily reflection, you have a written record of how you've developed as a manager.
-A coaching engagement doesn't typically produce that.
+And then there's the record itself.
+After six months of daily reflection, you can see how you've changed as a manager.
+That longitudinal view is something a coaching engagement doesn't typically produce.

 What coaching does that journaling can't

-The most valuable thing a coach provides is external perspective: seeing patterns you've normalized, asking questions you wouldn't think to ask yourself, and holding you accountable to commitments you made but would otherwise rationalize away.
+The most valuable thing a coach provides is the view from outside.
+They see patterns you've normalized.
+They ask questions you wouldn't think to ask yourself.
+They hold you accountable to commitments you made but would otherwise rationalize away.

 Journaling is self-directed.
 You see what you're primed to see.
 A skilled coach sees the version of events you're presenting and probes what you're not saying.
 That's a fundamentally different kind of feedback.

-Coaching also works best for specific challenges that benefit from structured dialogue: navigating organizational politics, preparing for a significant career move, or working through a complex interpersonal situation where your own reasoning may be compromised.
+Coaching also works well for specific challenges that benefit from dialogue: navigating organizational politics, preparing for a career move, or working through an interpersonal situation where your own reasoning may be compromised.

 Frequently asked questions